SophieLawson/efficient-editing/README.md

 #### 3. Advanced group courses
-*Any employee can opt into for more advanced writing techniques (could even make it “community vote” based).*
+*Any employee can opt into for more advanced writing techniques (topics can be selected or 'voted on' by employees).*

     - Parallel structure
     - Participle clauses